DylanHobbs/haskell-shapes/README.md

 ### Usage
- A drawing is of the form [(styles, transforms, shapes)] Entering this into the text box will output a SVG.
+ A drawing is of the form [(styles, transforms, shapes)] Entering this into the text box will output a SVG or just press go for an example.

 ### Shapes Supported:
   Rectangle     (Double::height Double::width)